 1. Owning multiple properties: Like I said above, it is a luxury to own a second property and I hope to one day.
 I see myself owning a modest cottage not too far from my home that I can enjoy on weekends and for long stretches in the summer.
 This next point may or may not apply to me, but what I learned from my parents (something they didn’t do but I learned) is that if you see a great opportunity on a property and you are in a position to purchase it, go for it!
 Even if you don’t use it right away, snatch it up for a good price, use it when you can or rent it out when you are not using it to help cover some costs.

 When my son was born in 2009, we went down to Naples for a week to join my parents.
 At that time, the economy (especially in the USA) was in the pits due to the recession and they were practically giving away properties.
-I remember going for my morning walks with my son and dad and seeing all the “for “For Sale” or foreclosure signs on these huge homes right along the canal.
+I remember going for my morning walks with my son and dad and seeing all the “For Sale” or foreclosure signs on these huge homes right along the canal.
 They were dirt cheap.
 I said to my dad, “You should buy one.”
 His response was, “Oh no, we couldn’t do that now with the farm and horses.”
 Well, fast forward 15 years and they sold the farm and now love spending their winters in Naples.
-They rent a home for three months and will be going down for their second winter this year.
+They rent a home for three months and will be going down again this winter.
 Now imagine if they had purchased a home back in 2009 when prices were a fraction of what they’d pay today.
 My parents recently did toy with the idea of purchasing a home in Naples, but it really didn’t make sense at this point in their lives.

 So bottom line, if you find a property and it’s within your budget now, grab it, even if your use is for the future.